 A strong company culture is important for a number of reasons; it can increase brand awareness, provide you with new clients, better leads, and a big community of fans.

 One of the reasons that happen is the employees themselves.
-When they love their work environment, they are more prone to get actively involved in solving issues and crisis, they care about the agency’s success, and they are more likely to share good news about the agency online.
+When they love their work environment, they are more prone to get actively involved in solving issues and crisis, they care about the agency’s success, and they are more likely to share the good news about the agency online.

-But in order for that to come to pass, you first have to know how to build a culture the employees can quickly adapt and love.
+But in order for that to come to pass, you first have to know how to build a culture the employees can quickly adapt to and love.

 Employees and collaborators are the key

 Web design agencies are often full of creative and open-minded people which makes the agencies themselves seem more engaging, more flexible, and warmer.

 However, speaking of long-term growth, it can be challenging to keep the employees excited in the long haul.
-If often happens that the employees stop feeling like the decision makers and start feeling more like factory workers.
-When that happens, the productivity and the quality of work drop significantly.
+It often happens that the employees stop feeling like the decision-makers and start feeling more like factory workers.
+When that happens, productivity and the quality of work drop significantly.